 This exhibition brings artists Alison Ruttan and David Najib Kasir to collectively bring their sculptures and paintings to convey the turmoil of Syria in chaotic conflict.
 Kasir introduces the viewer to the bloodied and tired people and their shattered families, Ruttan invites you to the homes they abandoned with the ghosts of loved ones lost within the ruins.

 207 E. Buffalo Street, Suite 218

-Contemporary work by emerging and established artists; painting, photography, clay by award-winning artists: Judith Hooks, Bernie Newman, Joanne O’Hare, Martha Coaty, Scott Onsager, Lew Cadkin, Carol Liesenfelder.
+Contemporary art gallery features works by emerging and established award-winning artists.
+Clay, painting, photography, printmaking, and mixed media works by Judith Hooks, Bernie Newman, JoAnne O’Hare, Martha Coaty, Scott Onsager, Lew Cadkin, Carol Liesenfelder, Kim Lyon.
 Live jazz by Keith Watling.
 Light appetizers and cash bar.
 Take elevator to the 2nd floor.
 Artists present Friday and Saturday.
 Artists applications are reviewed every Saturday.
 Celebrating our 29th year in July.
 Open every Saturday 1-5pm.

 215 N. Broadway

 Lily Pad West provides the finest quality realism, naturalism, impressionism and abstract works of art.
 With over 200 works of art from 70 distinct artists, the gallery brings quality art from modern contemporary to art reminiscent of 19th century French and Dutch Masters.
-An artist reception and demonstration will be held for Christopher Pierce, a nationally recognized artist for his figurative, floral, and portrait paintings.
-The demonstration will be held Saturday from 1:00pm until 3:30pm.
+An artist reception and demonstration will be held Saturday from 1:00pm until 3:30pm.

 273 E. Erie Street